XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses: Evaluation and Results

 \subsubsection{Temporal Action Localization Results}

 We evaluate several state-of-the-art approaches, including TriDet~\cite{shi2023tridet}, ActionFormer~\cite{zhang2022actionformer}, and TemporalMaxer~\cite{tang2023temporalmaxer}, which have been recently applied to IMU-based temporal action localization~\cite{bock2024temporal}.
 We also compare with UWiFiAction~\cite{wang2023u}, a WiFi-based action detection method, and WiFiTAD~\cite{liu2024wificsibasedtemporal}, a WiFi-based temporal action localization method.
 Additionally, we test ActionMamba~\cite{chen2024video-mamba-suite}, an advanced Mamba-based model for video-based action localization.
-All these methods are extended to support dual-input (IMU and WiFi) fusion, consistent with our approach.
-As shown in Table.~\ref{tab:compare-with-other-methods}, our method achieves the best performance, outperforming the recently accepted WiFiTAD~\cite{liu2024wificsibasedtemporal} by a large margin of 5.49 points in mAP@avg, while using 35\% fewer parameters.